civicteam/civic-login-lambdas/README.md

    * get ID card data if you asked for proof of identity, home address data if you asked for proof of residence e.t.c.
    */

-  // sipClient.getEmailFromUserData() is a convenience method in the library that is used to get the email address from the userData const email = authHandler.sipClient.getEmailFromUserData(userData);
+  // sipClient.getEmailFromUserData() is a convenience method in this library that is used to get the email address from the userData const email = authHandler.sipClient.getEmailFromUserData(userData);

   /*